latex3/babel/docs/guides/non-standard-hyphenation-with-luatex.md

 just after the last replacement.
 It can be set in any non-empty replacement (eg, `{ string = a, step = -1 }`).

+A further key is `kashida`, for Arabic justification.
+See [What's new in babel 3.59](whats-new-in-babel-3.59.md).

 ## Patterns